 I remember looking through the website and thinking the studio looked so cool!
-Everyone looked so friendly, and after some sleuthing around and talking to my friends already working in agencies I heard nothing but good things about the company and the quality of their work.
-I was also really impressed with Screenmedia’s client list and the calibre of big blue chip names they worked with.
+Everyone looked so friendly, and after some sleuthing around my friends already working in agencies I heard nothing but good things about the company and the quality of their work.
+I was also really impressed with Screenmedia’s client list and the calibre of big blue chip names they had on their roster.

 Too many things to count!
 As a Producer, the majority of my day is spent working on projects and managing the project team to get stuff done.
 I check in with the team to make sure they have what they need, schedule time with production to make sure the appropriate resource is booked, and I take a lead role in creatively and functionally planning my projects.
 The other end of that is testing and quality assurance, which I’ll do at points throughout the project to make sure everything is going as planned and is to standard.